Dist. 10, Art. 1, Q. 3

 Question III

-Whether a third person proceeding by way of mutual charity is to be posited in God.
+Whether in God a third person is to be posited proceeding by way of mutual charity.

-Thirdly it is asked, whether it is necessary to posit a third person proceeding by way of mutual charity.
-And that this is so seems clear:
+Thirdly it is asked whether it is necessary to posit a third person proceeding by way of mutual charity.
+And that it is so, it seems.

-3. Likewise, this same point is shown by reason: love is more perfect when it is mutual, because if it is not mutual, it limps on one side; but in that love there is supreme perfection and no limping: therefore etc.
+3. Likewise, this same point is shown by reason, because love is more perfect when it is mutual, since if it is not mutual, it limps on the other side; but in that love is the highest perfection and no limping: therefore, and so on.

-4. Likewise, one who does not in turn love a person who loves him rightly and liberally is either unjust or ungrateful: since therefore in God there is no injustice, no ingratitude, it is necessary that mutual love be there.
+4. Likewise, he who does not love in return one who loves him rightly and liberally is either unjust or ungrateful: since therefore in God there is no injustice and no ingratitude, it is necessary that there be mutual love.

 On the contrary:

-1. If there is mutual love, then the Son's love is toward the Father and the Father's toward the Son: therefore the Father receives something from the Son; which is absurd.
+1. If there is mutual love, therefore [it is] of the Son toward the Father and of the Father toward the Son: therefore the Father receives something from the Son; which is absurd.

-2. Likewise, one who loves a person who loves him does what he owes, because this is a debt that must be repaid; therefore if there is mutual love in God, it is owed: therefore it is not most liberal, which is absurd.
+2. Likewise, he who loves one who loves him does what is owed, because this is a debt which is to be repaid; therefore if in God there is mutual love, therefore it is owed: therefore it is not most liberal, which is absurd.

 3. Likewise, no mutual love is a unique love; this is self-evident; therefore if the Holy Spirit is mutual love, He is not a unique love.

-4. Likewise, if the love is mutual, then it is the love of the Father toward the Son; but this love, as Richard4 says, is gratuitous love; similarly there will be the love of the Son toward the Father; and this, as he himself says, is owed love: therefore if the third person proceeds by way of gratuitous and owed love, then He is a love mixed of both: therefore not a pure love.
-And again, since this mixed love is the Son, it seems that the Son is the Holy Spirit, because, as Richard5 says, in the Son there is a love mixed of both.
+4. Likewise, if the love is mutual, therefore it is the love of the Father toward the Son; but this love, as Richard says4, is gratuitous love; likewise will there be [love] of the Son toward the Father; and this, as he himself says, is owed love: therefore if the third person proceeds by way of gratuitous and owed love, therefore it is a love mixed from both: therefore not pure love.
+And again, since this love is the Son, it seems that the Son is the Holy Spirit, because, as Richard says5, in the Son there is a love mixed from both.

 Conclusion.
 The third person proceeds by way of mutual charity.

-I respond: It must be said that, since love has the perfection of delight6 and union and rectitude from mutuality, either one cannot posit a person in God to proceed by way of love, or, if such a one proceeds, he proceeds by way of mutual charity.
+I respond: It must be said that, since love has the perfection of delight6 and of union and of rectitude from mutuality, either one is not to posit a person in God to proceed by way of love, or, if one does proceed, it proceeds by way of mutual charity.

 To 1.
-To that which is objected on the contrary side, that then the Son gives something to the Father; it must be said that, from the fact that one loving tends through love into the loved, he gives nothing to him; otherwise we would give something to God when we love Him.
+To what is objected to the contrary, that then the Son gives something to the Father; it must be said that from the fact that the lover by love tends toward the beloved, he gives nothing to him; otherwise we would be giving something to God when we love Him.

 To 2.
-To that which is objected, that mutual love is owed; it must be said that it is owed, because it is right; but nevertheless love does not consider what is owed.
-Hence, however much may be owed, so long as the debt is not attended to, the character of liberality is not diminished, but rather the character of rectitude is shown.
+To what is objected, that mutual love is owed; it must be said that it is owed because it is right; yet love does not consider what is owed.
+Hence however much may be owed, so long as the debt is not attended to, the character of liberality is not diminished; rather, the character of rectitude is shown.

 To 3.
-To that which is objected: if mutual, then not unique7; it must be said that this is true in lovers whose affections are diverse; it is not so in God.
+To what is objected: if mutual, not unique7; it must be said that this is true among lovers whose affections are diverse; it is not so in God.

 To 4.
-To that which is objected, that it is not pure love; it must be said that it is liberal on each side, and therefore wholly pure.
-And as for what8 Richard says, that it is owed love and gratuitous love; it must be said that these conditions do not state the manner of loving as regards the love itself, but rather the manner of emanating or of origin as regards the persons.
+To what is objected, that it is not pure love; it must be said that from each side it is liberal, and therefore wholly pure.
+And as to what8 Richard says, that it is owed and gratuitous love; it must be said that these conditions do not state the mode of loving with respect to the love itself, but state the mode of emanation or of origin with respect to the persons.

-I. In the solution to objection 4[?], the words expounding the passage of Richard of St. Victor, "they do not state the manner of loving as regards the love, etc.", have this sense: the Father has gratuitous love, because He is not from another; the Son has mixed love, because He proceeds from the Father and together with Him produces the Holy Spirit, to whom is attributed owed love, because He does not produce a person but is Himself produced.
-But since love in the three persons is one and the same and most pure, Richard's manner of speaking is to be taken not in a proper but in a metaphorical sense; whence the later Scholastics did not approve it.
-Cf. Brulifer on this passage of St. Bonaventure.
+I. In the solution to [argument] 4, the words expounding the passage of Richard of St. Victor — «They do not state the mode of loving with respect to the love, etc.» — have this sense: the Father has gratuitous love, because He is not from another; the Son has mixed love, because He proceeds from the Father and together with Him produces the Holy Spirit, to whom is attributed owed love, because He does not produce a person, but is Himself produced.
+But since love in the three persons is the same and most pure, Richard's expression must be taken not in a proper sense, but in a metaphorical one; whence the later Scholastics did not approve it.
+Cf. Brulefer (Stephanus Brulefer, †1499) on this passage of St. Bonaventure.

 ---